spyker77/fastapi-tdd-docker/README.md

 -   Migrations added via Aerich from Tortoise-ORM
 -   CORSMiddleware used to manually control allowed origins
 -   Venv replaced with poetry
+-   Added versions of the API
+-   Refactored the code